 - Day 2

-Stage 3 (final) for all Enterprise Edition and VPS accounts.
+Stage 3 (final) for Enterprise (or higher) accounts.

-This staged approach only applies to new releases.
-For patch releases, all accounts are moved to the patch release on the same day.
+This staged approach only applies to full releases.
+For patch releases, all accounts are moved on the same day.

-In addition, if issues are discovered while moving accounts to a new release or patch release, the release may be halted or, in rare instances, rolled back.
+In addition, if issues are discovered while moving accounts to a full release or patch release, the release may be halted or rolled back.
 In most cases, the follow-up to a halted/rolled-back release is deployed within 24-48 hours.